mjwestgate/mjwestgate.github.io/pages/publications.md

   </span>
 </p>
 <p style="margin-left: .35in; text-indent: -.3in;">
-  14. D Stojanovic, A Terauds, <strong>MJ Westgate</strong>, MH Webb & R Heinsohn (2015) Exploiting the richest patch has a fitness pay-off for the migratory swift parrot. <em>Journal of Animal Ecology</em> 84(5): 1194-1201.
+  14. D Stojanovic, A Terauds, <b>MJ Westgate</b>, MH Webb & R Heinsohn (2015) Exploiting the richest patch has a fitness pay-off for the migratory swift parrot. <em>Journal of Animal Ecology</em> 84(5): 1194-1201.
   <a href="https://doi.org/10.1111/1365-2656.12375"
     target="_blank"
     rel="noopener"